 Every family will have its own traditions, but it’s often foods that can be prepped before the holiday and left in the fridge (so you don’t have to cook after Yom Kippur but can go straight to the eating).
 I often see bagels with various toppings (lox, cream cheese, butter, other spreads), coffee cakes, fruit, cheese, and donuts.
 Orange juice is popular, though I’ve also seen lemonade, and there’s obviously water.
 Eggs are one of the more common cooked foods, but I’ve also seen pre-made tuna and egg salad.

 Food - both the lifeblood of Judaism and something we intentionally deny ourselves at times.

 So think about your characters and how they’ll feel - and in this case, it’s as much physical as mental!
 Do they find it easy to go without food?
 Difficult?
 Are they like me - I can manage it, but around 20 hours in, my body stops being able to regulate temperature properly and I keep going from too hot to freezing and back.
 Do they get shakes from going cold turkey on caffeine for one day?
 My stepfather always spends the week between Rosh Hashanah and Yom Kippur cutting down his coffee intake to avoid that specific problem.

 How do they feel if they do have to eat?
 Guilty?
 Does it bother them at all?
 Or maybe it doesn’t - maybe they don’t fully observe the fast.

-In addition, if you’re writing a character with kids, the kids still have to eat.
+In addition, if you’re writing a character with kids or pets, the kids or pets still have to eat.
 How does this impact the parent?